 Lunchtime HIIT workout routine

-For an office blast try this 20 minute HIIT routine.
-What’s great about HIIT is it can be done using just your bodyweight, which means all you need is a little bit of space.
-If your office is cramped why not take this circuit outside?
+What’s great about HIIT is it can be done using just your body weight, which means all you need is a little bit of space.
+If your office is cramped, why not take this circuit outside?
 It’s intense enough that it will soon warm you up if it’s cold!

 Before commencing a HIIT workout, be sure to warm up for 3-5 minutes.
 This can involve anything from jumping on the spot to star jumps, anything that will raise your heart rate and warm your muscles up so they are limber and protected from injury.

-For each of the following exercises try 40 seconds of work vs 20 seconds of rest and then repeat from the top:
+For each of the following exercises, try 40 seconds of work and 20 seconds of rest and then repeat from the top: